face-hh/webx/README.md

 # Download and Compile
 ## Linux
 Install [Rust](https://www.rust-lang.org/tools/install) if you haven't already.
 It should work by default, but if you're getting errors such as "missing PC files", you should Google it.
-Most likely you just have to install a library
+Most likely you just have to install a library.

 ## Windows
 Welcome to Gaming OS 🙂